 A few years ago, the company I worked for went out of business.
 It took me quite awhile to find a new job.
 The bills just kept piling up.
 It got to the point that I was no longer able to make my payments, not even the minimums.
 All of my credit card accounts were charged-off and sent to collection agencies.

 My life became a nightmare of collection calls and endless harassment from debt collectors.
 It was a tough decision for me, but I decided to file bankruptcy.
 Although the bankruptcy had relieved me of the debt, the damage to my credit was already done.

 Fixing Credit After Bankruptcy

 It’s not what happens to you, but how you react to it that matters. – Epictetus

 I knew I had to do something about my credit.
-I wasn’t just going to sit there and wait for 7 to 10 years until the bad credit fell off of my report.
+I wasn’t just going to sit there and wait for seven to 10 years until the bad credit fell off of my report.
 I tried to apply for new loans to show them that I was credit worthy, but every single bank denied me.
-Getting turned down for loans over and over was frustrating and embarrassing.
+Getting turned down for loans over and over again was frustrating and embarrassing.

 A friend told me about Lexington Law Firm and was ranting and raving about how awesome they were.
 I was skeptical at first, but after seeing what they did for him, I knew I had to give them a try.

 I called 800-220-0084 and was connected to a credit expert who was very friendly and understanding.
 She was also exceptionally knowledgeable.
 I asked her many questions about the negative items on my credit report and told her about my situation.
 After about 10 minutes of talking with her, I decided to sign up.
 About 3 weeks later, I started receiving letters from the credit bureaus informing me that negative accounts had been removed from my credit reports!
 (See below.)